satrapu/jdbc-with-docker/README.md

 __This solution works only with Compose file versions 2.1, 2.2 and 2.3!__
 __Version 3 no longer supports the condition form of depends_on.__
+See some reasoning for changing depends_on behaviour since v3 [here](https://github.com/docker/compose/issues/4305).

 ### Solution #2: TBD

+### Other Solutions
+See [this page]( https://docs.docker.com/compose/startup-order) on Docker Compose documentation.

 ### Setup
 * Clone this repo